STAT545-UBC-hw-2018-19/hw08-janehuang1647/README.md

 This is the Repository created by Zhenyi Huang.
 In this assignment, I have attempted the Task 1 and Task 2.
-For better access to the assignment, I will suggest you to [__download__](https://github.com/STAT545-UBC-students/hw06-janehuang1647/blob/master/assignment_6.html) the html file below 馃憞, since the github can not render the html file properly.
+For better access to the assignment, I will suggest you to [__download__](https://github.com/STAT545-UBC-students/hw06-janehuang1647/blob/master/assignment_6.html) the html file below, since the github can not render the html file properly.

 ### Goal of the assignment
 * __Character data__ Read and work the exercises in the Strings chapter or R for Data Science.